youseedk/dna/src/docs/01-Components/04-Images-and-Icons/02-icon-set.md

 ```html
 {{render '@icon-set'}}
 ```

+For a full overview of all available icons in the icon set, please refer to [Icon Set documentation in Design Guidelines](/docs/design-guidelines/icons).

 # HTML Guidelines
 Remember to change the path of the SVG Sprite so the `xlink:href` attribute points to the sprite on your own server.